CHOP-CGTInformatics/REDCapTidieR/utility/cli_message_examples_reprex.md

 read_redcap(redcap_uri, classic_token, export_data_access_groups = TRUE)
 #> Error in `read_redcap()`:
 #> ✖ Data access groups requested, but none found.
-#> ℹ REDCapTidieR did not detect expected columns for a project using DAGs.
+#> ℹ Are you sure the project has data access groups (DAGs) enabled?

 # surveys

 read_redcap(redcap_uri, longitudinal_token, export_survey_fields = TRUE)
 #> Error in `read_redcap()`:
 #> ✖ Project survey fields requested, but none found.
-#> ℹ REDCapTidieR did not detect expected columns for a survey-enabled project.
+#> ℹ Are you sure the project has at least one instrument configured as a survey?

 # bind_tibbles